FEATURES

 The party previously led Devon County Council for the four years from 2005 but no party won a majority in the previous elections in 2001.
 In 1997, however, it won an emphatic majority on the same day that Tony Blair led a national Labour landslide.

-Recent More In Common polling suggests the Liberal Democrats are likely to become the largest party on Devon County Council, leaving them potentially placed to govern with support from the same Independents in East Devon with whom they run the district council.
+Recent More In Common polling nevertheless suggests the Liberal Democrats are likely to become the largest party on Devon County Council, leaving them potentially placed to govern with support from the same Independents in East Devon with whom they run the district council.

 It also suggests support for the Greens will translate into a larger number of county seats this year, possibly at the expense of Labour in Exeter.

-Devon’s results will nevertheless have much wider significance than simply deciding who runs County Hall for the next year or two before the county council is dissolved.
+Devon’s results will have much wider significance than simply deciding who runs County Hall for the next year or two before the county council is dissolved.
 The current distribution of political power across the county has led to its councils submitting more local government reorganisation proposals than anywhere else in the country, most of which are at odds with each other.

 A Liberal Democrat ascendancy at County Hall would greatly strengthen the party’s hand in negotiations with government following its results in recent Devon district elections, especially when its alliances with Independents in several of these councils are taken into account.